The emission of air pollutants such as sulphur dioxide (SO2), nitrogen oxides (NOx) and particulate matter (PMs).

 Demand response programmes encourage participating customers to commit to short-term reductions in electricity demand, helping energy suppliers to keep the grid running optimally during high load periods.

 The application of new information technologies including artificial intelligence and data analytics to help electric utilities develop new customer-centric services and improve operations.

 Distributed energy includes power generated from sources such as solar panels and wind turbines located close to the users, as well as controllable loads or storage such as electric vehicles and batteries.

-Gross electricity generated by a power plant less self-generated auxiliary power consumption, measured at the connecting point between generating unit and transmission line.
+Gross electricity generated by a power plant less self-generated auxiliary power consumption, measured at the connecting point between the generating unit and transmission line.

-Evolution in the business strategy of energy companies to provide a more diverse range of value-adding energy services and solutions such as consultancy, energy management and distributed energy resources to customers, in addition to basic utility services.
+A business strategy of energy companies to provide a more diverse range of value-adding energy services and solutions such as consultancy, energy management and distributed energy resources to customers, in addition to basic utility services.

 Electricity purchased by CLP to meet customer demand under long-term agreements from power plants not owned by CLP, and without existing capacity purchase agreements with the Group.

 The transition of the global energy sector from fossil-fuel based energy systems to low- or zero-carbon sources.